derekztu22/sail/README.md

 The support library for Coq models is in [a separate repository](https://github.com/rems-project/coq-sail) to help our package management.

+RGen is an extension to the Sail language (<http://www.cl.cam.ac.uk/~pes20/sail/>.).
+This repository is to be used in conjunction with <https://github.com/derekztu22/sail-riscv>.
+It adds functionality to Sail to allow it to generate artifacts for LLVM, QEMU, and PyTorch.

 Installation
 ------------

+This repository follows the same installation process as the Sail repository (<https://github.com/rems-project/sail>).
 See [INSTALL.md](INSTALL.md) for how to install Sail using opam.